smjtgupta/SUHNPF/README.md

 ## Experiments

-- `Demo.ipynb' contains the working logic of the solver
+- `demo.ipynb' contains the working logic of the solver
 - Folder 'examples' contains the cases and solver files

 ## Requirements

-This codebase requires is designed around Python 3.7 and Tensorflow 2.10
+This codebase requires is designed around Python 3.7 and Tensorflow 2.1 Note that Tensorflow might cause issues with symbolic gradient depending on version.
+Update accordingly.

-### Arxiv
+### Paper

 [[Arxiv Paper]](https://arxiv.org/pdf/2110.15442.pdf)